igorlogius/auto-close-tabs/README.md

   <li>install the add-on</li>
   <li>change the preferences of the addons to your requirements</li>
   <li>
-    click the toolbar button inside the browser windows, you want to monitor
+    click the toolbar button to start/stop auto closing
   </li>
 </ol>